krismakesstuff/WeatherMusic/README.md

 # Weather Music

-This project is a work in progress.
-The goal is to make a project that maps 'real-time' weather data to audio parameters that generate ambient synth music.
-As the weather changes, so will the music.
-Click around the map to choose different locations in real-time.
+This project is a work in progress and actively being worked.
+The goal is to map 'real-time' weather data to  parameters that generate ambient synth sounds (music?).
+As the weather changes, so will the generated sounds.
+Click around the map to choose locations to get real-time weather data and hear the synth generate new sounds.

 ## How it works

-You can use your current location or input coordinates to fetch the current weather data.
-This uses open-meteo, a free open-source weather API.
-For more information  visit [open-meteo](https://open-meteo.com/).
-The data is sent to a RNBO device that updates it's setting based off of the given input.
-Then you hear sounds. see Data Mapping below.
+Use your current location or input coordinates to fetch the current weather data.
+This uses [open-meteo](https://open-meteo.com/), a free open-source weather API.
+The weather data is sent to a RNBO device that generates synthesized sound.
+See Data Mapping below.

 ## How to Use